chelseaarjun/cinemabookingsystem/README.md

 A Java basedd Cineam booking System that takes in a movie title. number of rows and number of seats rows as input and allows booking tickets for the movie as well as checking the s

 ## Entities
-- A Movie theater can have many Showtimes and many Screens
+- A Seat has row and a column number
-- A Screen has a max row and seats per row
+- A Screen has a many Seats.
+It also has a max row and seats per row setting but each screen instance of a screen can hava a lower number of rows and seats.
+Screen also determines how the seats are numbered.
+- A ScreenLayout determines the order seats are selected for a given Screen.
-- A Showtime is for a particular movie and shown at a particular Screen which determines the number of seats a showtime can have
+- A Showtime is for a particular movie, ScreenLayout
 - A Ticket is for particular Showtime and specified number of seats.
-- A Seat has row and a
+- A Theater can have many Showtimes and many Screens

 ## Design Consideration
 - Separation of concern, Single Responsibility Principle, Abstraction, Encapsultion and Immutability
-- Flexiblity to extend to support multiple screens, showtimes and theaters in future-
+- Flexiblity to support multiple screens, showtimes and theaters in future
 - Flexiblity to support new seat selection logic in future
+- Flexiblity to have screens with different max rows and seats per row settings in future
+- Flexibility to have screens that follow a differnt seat identifier scheme

 ## Assumptions
 - Movie Title is a single word
 - The number portion of a TicketID is exacty 4 digits so the max id that can be generated is GIC9999
 - There is only one showtime a movie.
-Although this can be supported with changes to Theater Class.
+Although this can be supported with changes in future.
+- There is only one Theater.
-- No two users are using the system as the same time (there will be conflict as they both might get a reservation number with same seats)
+- No two users are using the system at the same time (there will be conflict as they both might get a reservation number with same seats and ticketID)

 ## Prerequisite